Knoxville Tub to Shower Conversions

 Does Medicare cover shower chairs?

-Shower chairs may be more likely to fit within an equipment-based category than a construction-based upgrade, depending on the circumstances and documentation.
+Short answer: Shower chairs may be more likely to fit an equipment-based category than a construction-based bathroom upgrade, but coverage depends on the plan, documentation, supplier rules, and whether the item is considered medically necessary.

 Will Medicare cover a bathroom remodel after surgery?

-Medicare may help with certain prescribed equipment during recovery, but it usually does not cover full bathroom remodeling after surgery.
+Short answer: Medicare may help with certain prescribed equipment during recovery, but it usually does not cover full bathroom remodeling after surgery.
+Structural changes such as shower replacement, flooring, plumbing, or layout changes are typically treated as home modifications.

 What is the difference between Medicare and Medicare Advantage for bathroom safety?

-Standard Medicare usually focuses more narrowly on medical care and certain equipment, while Medicare Advantage plans may sometimes include additional safety-related benefits depending on the plan.
+Short answer: Original Medicare usually focuses on medical care and certain approved equipment, while Medicare Advantage plans may sometimes include supplemental safety-related benefits.
+Those benefits are plan-specific and may still exclude full remodeling work.

 Can Medicaid help pay for bathroom accessibility upgrades?

-Some Medicaid-related programs may offer more flexibility for qualifying accessibility improvements than standard Medicare, especially when helping someone remain safely at home.
+Short answer: Some Medicaid-related waiver programs may offer more flexibility for qualifying accessibility improvements than Original Medicare, especially when the goal is helping someone remain safely at home.
+Eligibility, approved work, and funding limits vary by program.

 What bathroom upgrades help seniors age in place?